Frequently

 The poles will be steel double-circuit monopole structures.

 Undergrounding electrical lines is a common topic.
 The primary issue with burying lines is cost, but there are other significant issues, such as operation and maintenance.
-Unlike lower-voltage distribution power lines which deliver electricity to homes and business, higher-voltage transmission lines are not frequently installed underground because of several factors, including primarily cost.
+Unlike lower-voltage distribution power lines, which deliver electricity to homes and business, higher-voltage transmission lines are not frequently installed underground because of several factors, including primarily cost.
 Underground transmission lines require insulated underground cables and a concrete trench with truck-size manholes along the length of an underground line.
-An underground transmission line would result in a much wider area of disturbance with concrete installed along the entire route.
-The visual impact of an underground transmission line can be greater than overhead transmission lines since all vegetation would need to be removed in the right of way.
+An underground transmission line would result in a much wider area of disturbance, with concrete installed along the entire route.
+The visual impact of an underground transmission line can be greater than overhead transmission lines, since all vegetation would need to be removed in the right-of-way.

-The life of a transmission project depends on a lot of factors, but primarily how it’s maintained.
+- The life of a transmission project depends on a lot of factors, but primarily how it’s maintained.
 The initial installation of a transmission line typically lasts from 50 to 80 years, but some transmission lines are over 100 years old.
-It all depends on line maintenance and weather conditions.
+It all depends on maintenance and weather conditions.
 There will be miscellaneous maintenance throughout the project life, but a transmission line typically needs to be replaced after roughly 50 to 80 years.

-Substation lighting systems can be designed to reduce their impact on the environment by minimizing the inappropriate or excessive use of artificial light (“Light pollution” as defined by the International Dark-sky Association).
+Substation lighting systems can be designed to reduce their impact on the environment by minimizing the inappropriate or excessive use of artificial light (“light pollution” as defined by the International Dark-sky Association).
 A minimum amount of lighting is necessary due to regulatory and operational considerations.
-Efficient fixtures selected and aimed correctly, and appropriate lighting controls, such as motion activation, are used to minimize the amount of lighting used, the duration of operation and the impact on neighbors.
-If substation maintenance or repair work is being performed at night, additional lighting may be required while work is taking place.
+Efficient fixtures selected and aimed correctly, and appropriate lighting controls, such as motion activation, are used to minimize the amount of lighting used, the duration of operation, and the impact on neighbors.
+If substation maintenance or repair work is performed at night, additional lighting may be required while work is taking place.

 When spotting the location of pole structures, we evaluate the possibility of keeping them out of flood plain or wet areas.
 When that isn’t possible, we design the structure foundation to account for the soil conditions at the site, which includes water saturation or standing water level.
 Xcel Energy currently has structures in saturated soils and standing water throughout our utility footprint and has experience constructing and maintaining the structures in those conditions.